hillaabra/pinterest-data-pipeline934/README.md

 - An API configured on API Gateway with:
     - a proxy resource integrated with the EC2 instance for the ingestion of data via the Kafka client
     - Kinesis-integrated resources with HTTP methods enabling the ingestion of data to Kinesis streams with header settings configured
-- 3x data streams created in AWS Kinesis (1x for each dataset)
+- 3x data streams created in AWS Kinesis (1x for each dataset), e.g. to follow the naming conventions used in this project:
+    - `streaming-<UserID>-pin`
+    - `streaming-<UserID>-user`
+    - `streaming-<UserID>-geo`
 - An MWAA environment and an S3 bucket within it to hold the DAGs for the batch layer job orchestration, with API-token access to allow Databricks to connect to the AWS account

-In order to follow the principle of least privilege, it would be recommended to:
+In order to follow principles of least privilege, it would be recommended to:
 - Create an IAM user with full S3 access permissions through which to authorize connection between Databricks and AWS S3
 - Create and assume an IAM role allowing authentication to the MSK cluster through the EC2 client machine
 - Create and assume an IAM role granting the necessary permissions to invoke Kinesis actions - and assign this as the execution role at the corresponding API integration points